Last updated on 25th January 2022

 1. Intro to branded videos

 Video marketing is huge.
 And it’s only getting bigger.
-According to our State of Video Marketing 2019 survey, a staggering 99% of marketers are using video, with 88% saying they plan to spend more on video than they did in previous years.
+According to our State of Video Marketing survey, a staggering 99% of marketers are using video, with 96% saying they plan to increase or maintain their video marketing spend in coming years.

 But this increase in video marketing also brings with it an increase in competition.
 Starting your videos with an animated logo can help you look more professional, while also sending out a clear message of ownership from the moment people press play.